andre-thompson/valentines_website/README.md

 Uses nginx
 Clone html file to appropriate local directory
 **Project Purpose**
-The purpose of this project was to form a better understanding on virtual computing via oracle cloud and the process of implementing a simple html website.
+The purpose of this project was to form a better understanding on virtual computing via oracle cloud and the process of implementing a simple html website with css.